Deskercise your way to health

 If you haven’t already completed a health assessment for your desk, practice getting your posture right.
 Your feet, hips and arms should be at 90-degree angles to the floor at all times with the right chair and desk adjustments – pull those stomach muscles in and roll back those shoulders.

-Here are ten tips to edge your way towards office-based exercise without the potentially embarrassing lycra and sweat marks.
+Try these ten tips to edge your way towards office-based exercise without the potentially embarrassing lycra.
 Repeat in reps of five to 20 for maximum effect.

 1. Printer Gym